-New Orleans based artist Camille Barnes creates oil paintings for official, corporate and private commissions.
+New Orleans based artist creates commissioned oil paintings for official, corporate and private collectors.

 Camille loves spending time with her husband and three grown children (all of whom are very creative).
 Her hobbies are traveling, photography, reading, volunteer work, and spending time in nature.